estuary/docs/reductions/README.rst

 as applying the removals to the base set, followed by a union with the additions.

-"remove" and "intersect" within the same instance is prohibited.
+"remove" and "intersect" within the same document is prohibited.

 Set additions are deeply merged.
 This makes sets behave like associative maps, where the "value" of a set member can be updated by adding it to